ccnmtl/uelc/README.md

 ## docker-compose setup

-Since tala relies on windsock and a broker, the simplest way to have a full local dev environment is to use Docker and [docker-compose](https://docs.docker.com/compose/).
+Since uelc relies on windsock and a broker, the simplest way to have a full local dev environment is to use Docker and [docker-compose](https://docs.docker.com/compose/).
 The rest of this assumes that you have those installed.

-### build tala image
+### build uelc image

 This ensures that you have the most recent version of everything: